lingaiahdanda/Fashify-Server/README.md

 # install dependencies
     npm install
 #  add .env file.
 It should have following variables
-    PORT : where the api runsJS
+    PORT : where the api runs
     MONGODB_URL: mongo db connection url
     JWT_SECRET: secret token to sign
     PWD_SECRET: to encrypt the password, I have used Crypto